abideen-olawuwo/netflix/README.md

 * Modelling

-The model used for TfidfVectorizer
+The model used is TfidfVectorizer